The closest link between the people that make wine and the people that drink it

 And then Jacques Thienpont told us that the old building – for many a symbol of the turnaround in fortunes of Bordeaux – is to be demolished in three months to make way for a few more prized rows vines.

-She was never a beauty (as you can see from the photo of Jacques Thienpont and the old winery, left), but we can’t help but feel somewhat saddened by the impending loss of the old Le Pin house, so different from the immaculate, aristocratic opulence of the Grands Chateaux.
+She was never a beauty (as you can see from the photo of Jacques Thienpont and the old winery above), but we can’t help but feel somewhat saddened by the impending loss of the old Le Pin house, so different from the immaculate, aristocratic opulence of the Grands Chateaux.
 We came away feeling honoured that we had tasted the last vintage crafted within sight of the Old Lady of Le Pin.
 Bonne nuit, Madame, et bonne continuation.